-A Whistleblower Lawyer Provides Important Protection You Need/
+A Whistleblower Lawyer Provides Important Protection You Need

 People who speak out against illegal or fraudulent situations existing in their workplace may face termination, harassment, or retaliation by their employers.
-Since Florida is an at-will work state, which means employees can be fired at any time for any reason, workers who identify wrong doing by employers and want to speak out about it often need protection.
+Since Florida is an at-will work state, which means employees can be fired at any time for any reason, workers who identify wrongdoing by employers and want to speak out about it often need protection.
 Fortunately, there is help available from a Tampa whistleblower attorney to ensure workers can safely blow the whistle without fear.

 State and federal laws protect employees who threaten to blow the whistle on or who refuse to go along with unlawful conduct.
 Even in an at-will state like Florida, employers are not allowed to terminate or retaliate against employees if the termination is in violation of a statute.
-And Florida has both a private employee and public employee whistleblower statute that protects employees who suffer adverse employment action after objecting to unlawful employer conduct
+Florida has both a private employee and public employee whistleblower statute that protects employees who suffer adverse employment action after objecting to unlawful employer conduct.

 Feldman Legal Group represents employees throughout Florida and Georgia in whistleblower litigation.
 Our Tampa whistleblower attorneys have helped workers who exposed wrongdoing obtain compensation for their sacrifices.
 Our accomplished trial lawyers have litigated on behalf of plaintiffs and the defense, including federal whistleblower claims (Whistleblower Protection Act) and whistleblower claims under state jurisdiction (Florida Whistleblowers Act).
 We also pursue qui tam lawsuits, in which a person who exposes a company’s fraud can claim a percentage of any money the government recovers in its prosecution.